-Vaccine and/or Vaccine and Rabies Immune Globulin
+Vaccine and Rabies Immune Globulin

-Preexposure rabies vaccination is recommended for:
+Preexposure prophylaxis (PrEP) is recommended for:

-- Long-stay travelers in high-risk destinations
+- Long-stay travelers (1 month or longer) going to high-risk destinations

-- Shorter-stay travelers in high-risk destinations if more than 24 hours from a reliable source of modern cell-culture rabies vaccine and rabies immune globulin (RIG)
+- Shorter-stay travelers in high-risk destinations if more than 24 hours from a reliable source of modern cell-culture rabies vaccine and RIG

 - Travelers with extensive outdoor exposure (occupational or adventure) in high-risk destinations where immediate access to appropriate medical care may be limited, regardless of length of stay